oatmealine/uranium-template/MANUAL.md

 > 2^96 calls to next(); it can be used to generate 2^32 starting points,
 > from each of which jump() will generate 2^32 non-overlapping
 > subsequences for parallel distributed computations.

+### `ease`

+A direct copy of [Mirin Template's `ease.lua`](https://github.com/XeroOl/notitg-mirin/blob/master/template/ease.lua), for convinience.
+See the docs for those [**here**](https://xerool.github.io/notitg-mirin/docs/eases.html).

+### `util`

+A big ol' module that holds a bunch of useful functions.
+These were too specific or too niche to go in any singular module; so they're all here now.

+There's _a bit too many_ functions to document, so I'd recommend just looking through the source code.
+I promise it doesn't bite.

 ### `uwuify`